FuelLabs/fuel-indexer/docs/src/getting-started/dependencies/database.md

 # Database

-At this time, the Fuel indexer requires the use of a database.
-We currently support a single database option: PostgresSQL.
-PostgreSQL is a database solution with a complex feature set and requires a database server.
+The Fuel indexer requires the use of a database.
+We currently support [PostgresSQL](https://www.postgresql.org/docs/).

 ## PostgreSQL

-> Note: The following explanation is for demonstration purposes only.
-For an even faster setup on some platforms, you can use the [forc index postgres](../../reference-guide/plugins/forc-postgres/index.md) command. _A production setup should use secure users, permissions, and passwords._
+> IMPORTANT: Fuel Indexer users on most platforms don't need to explicitly install PostgresQL software via a package manager.
+When starting the indexer service via `forc index start` simply pass the `--embedded-database` flag in order to have the indexer service download and start an embedded PostgresQL instance via [`forc index postgres`](./../../reference-guide/plugins/forc-postgres/index.md).
+>
+> However if users or devs would like to install PostgresQL via some package manager, feel free to checkout the more detailed installation steps below.

 ### macOS

 On macOS systems, you can install PostgreSQL through Homebrew.
 If it isn't present on your system, you can install it according to the [instructions](https://brew.sh/).

 Once installed, you can add PostgreSQL to your system by running `brew install postgresql`.
-You can then start the service through `brew services start postgresql`.
-You'll need to create a database for your index data, which you can do by running `createdb [DATABASE_NAME]`.
-You may also need to create the `postgres` role; you can do so by running `createuser -s postgres`.

-### Linux

-For Linux-based systems, the installation process is similar.
-First, you should install PostgreSQL according to your distribution's instructions.
-Once installed, there should be a new `postgres` user account; you can switch to that account by running `sudo -i -u postgres`.
-After you have switched accounts, you may need to create a `postgres` database role by running `createuser --interactive`.
-You will be asked a few questions; the name of the role should be `postgres` and you should elect for the new role to be a superuser.
-Finally, you can create a database by running `createdb [DATABASE_NAME]`.

-In either case, your PostgreSQL database should now be accessible at `postgres://postgres@localhost:5432/[DATABASE_NAME]`.